Best Rifle Cases

 Buttsock & Barrel Holders

 The buttstock and barrel retention in our tactical rifle cases is something almost no one else in the gun case industry does.
 Because we enjoy overbuilding our bags and making them high quality, you’ll notice our crisscross design provides secure storage and transport of your rifle.

 You’ll never have to worry about your barrel wearing down the bag and poking through the bag even after years of use.

 “One of my favorite things about my Lynx Defense Tactical Rifle case is the fact it securely holds my two rifles with plenty of extra storage space”Big Johnson Guns and Gear, YouTube

-If your firearm is long enough, the crisscross buttstock and muzzle catches provide enough support so you don’t even have to use the retention straps, but the retention straps are still recommended for maximum security.
+If your firearm is long enough, the crisscross buttstock and muzzle catch provide enough support so you don’t even have to use the retention straps, but the retention straps are still recommended for maximum security.

 With that being said, let’s talk retention straps.